TUFLOW-Support/PyTuflow/docs/cookbook.rst

 Pytuflow Cookbook
 =================

 The below are a series of examples to demonstrate how to use the :code:`pytuflow` package.
-For basic usage, see the :ref:`quickstart` guide.
+For a really basic usage, see the :ref:`quickstart` guide.

 TUFLOW Model Files